Data migration process checklist

 With so many ingredients involved during the data migration process, it’s no wonder that so many projects go over time, over budget and sometimes even stall completely.
 Gartner even reported that as many as 83% of data migration projects exceed their deadline and/or budget, and sometimes fail completely1.
 Not the kind of statistic you want to read when you are considering a migration project, but don’t worry, it’s not all doom and gloom.

-At PhixFlow, we have helped many customers who have approached us whilst struggling with data migration projects, so we thought we would share some of our knowledge to help you get your data migration projects off to a great start.
+At PhixFlow, we have helped many customers who have approached us whilst struggling to move data.
+We thought we would share some of our knowledge to help you get your data migration projects off to a great start.
+From data integration with your legacy systems, transferring data to target systems and post migration options, our checklist will ensure you have all of your options covered for your data migration plan.

 Every data migration is different, with varying amounts of systems and data to be consolidated and moved.
 No matter the reason behind your data migration, or the complexity, there are a few basics that you should consider to make the process as smooth as possible.